lasercata/Dotfiles/README.md

 # Dotfiles

-This repository contain my personal configuration files for neovim, tmux, bash (the vi mode).
+This repository contain my personal configuration files for the some softwares that I use.
+Most are text-based (only run in terminal) and have vim-like key bindings.

 See each folder for more info.